For years, Heroku’s free tier has been the standard by which many developers released prototypes, hobby projects, and portfolio pieces to the public.

 Serverless functions are another option for handling backend database interactions and API delivery, which is what we would normally deploy server applications for.

-Instead of writing your server that runs 24/7, you can write functions with your desired logic that run on demand on the provider’s servers.
+Instead of writing a server that runs 24/7, you can write functions with your desired logic that run on demand on the provider’s servers.
 All of the major clouds, like AWS, Azure, and Google provide serverless functions as a service, but there are other services that make using serverless functions much easier.

 Usually, these services require you to connect a GitHub repo with one file for each function you want to deploy, which is then assigned a URL that you can call from your frontend application.